 Of course, location plays a huge part in your interaction with your IPs, so it’s important to consider whether you want your IPs to live nearby or if you’d be happy with a long-distance relationship.

 Communicating with your IPs is a big part of being a surrogate.
-Your IPs will be waiting to hear exactly what’s happening with their baby and how he or she is growing.
-They’ll also want to know how you’re feeling and what appointments you’re going to.
+Your IPs will be wanting to know what’s happening with their baby, how you’re feeling, and what appointments you’re going to.

 FSC loves making dreams come true for international parents.
 If you’re okay with working through a language barrier, you’ll need to know how to use translation apps and communicate across different time zones.